 Your doctor will base his diagnosis of knee osteoarthritis on your medical history and an examination.
 X-rays can help in the diagnosis.
 They will also help your doctor rule out other problems.
 An MRI may be necessary to assist your doctor in his diagnosis.
 Finally, arthroscopy may be necessary to actually look inside the knee and see if the joint surfaces are beginning to show wear and tear.

 You may qualify for a same-day outpatient knee arthroscopy at the new Seaside Surgery Center in Naples, FL.
 This world-class facility was designed specifically for outpatient total joint replacement.
-Imagine having your total knee replacement surgery performed by the best knee surgeon, Dr. Robert Zehr, and going home the same day to recover in the comfort of your home, surrounded by friends and family.
+Imagine having your knee replacement surgery performed by the best knee surgeon, Dr. Robert Zehr, and going home the same day to recover in the comfort of your home, surrounded by friends and family.